 ‘Russia is mentioned almost by name in some versions of the Bible!
 Turn to Ezekiel 38:2.
 Here you will find that a certain power called “Gog” is “the chief prince of Meshech and Tubal”.
 The proper translation is “the prince of Rosh.
 Meshech and Tubal!”
 In Hebrew, the word for chief is “Rosh”.
 That is also the ancient name for “Russia”.’

-We will study Russia and their identity as Asshur later and scrutinise the word ‘rosh.’
+We will study Russia and its identity as Asshur later and scrutinise the word ‘rosh’ [refer Chapter XX Will the Real Assyria Stand Up: Asshur & Russia].
 It may look like Rus-sia but it is not a marker for Russia but rather a clue to Meshech and Tubal’s relationship with Gog.

 ‘Over half of all Russia is occupied by a people called “Great Russians” today.
 The Great Russians are divided into two distinctive people who have remained constantly together since the beginning of history.
 We shall now prove from history that the Great Russians are the descendants of Meshech and Tubal (Genesis 10:2).
 Here is what the ENCYCLOPAEDIA BRITANNICA says about the Great Russians: “Not with standing the unity of language, it is easy to detect among the Great Russians themselves two separate branches differing from one another by slight divergencies of language and type and DEEP DIVERSITIES OF NATIONAL CHARACTER…